 Work days start early for Ryan Gerdts at OPPD’s Nebraska City Station (NCS).
 He’s there by 5:30 a.m. for the shift turnover meeting.
 And it is one of his favorite parts of the day.

-NCS Operations Superintendent Gerdts is on hand to meet with the team and gather critical information on the plant’s status, used for bidding status of NCS’ units into the Southwest Power Pool (SPP) marketplace.
+Gerdts, manager of Station Operations at NCS, meets with the team and gathers critical information on the plant’s status.
+OPPD uses that information for the bidding status of NCS’ units into the Southwest Power Pool (SPP) marketplace.

 In his role, Gerdts works to help ensure NCS is generating power safely and efficiently, while meeting load requirements.